A second-order fully-balanced structure-preserving variational discretization scheme for the Cahn-Hilliard Navier-Stokes system: Proof of Theorem : Part 1

 Let us recall that $\I_\tau^1$ and $\bar\pi_\tau^0$ denote the piecewise linear interpolation and the piecewise constant projection in time, while $\pi_h^0$, $\pi_h^1$, and $\mathbf{P}^1_h$ are the $L^2$-, $H^1$- and Stokes-projection in space, respectively; see Section~\ref{sec:prelim}.
 As a direct consequence of well-known properties of these operators, summarized in Appendix~\ref{app:proj}, one can deduce the following bounds. \begin{lemma} Let (A5)--(A7) hold.
 Then

 The constant $C$ in these estimates only depends on the bounds in the assumptions. \end{lemma}

-In order to establish the error bounds \eqref{eq:con_res_1}, stated Theorem~\ref{thm:fulldisk}, we only need to derive corresponding estimates for the error between the discrete solution and the projections defined in \eqref{eq:fullproj}.
+In order to establish the error bounds \eqref{eq:con_res_1} of Theorem~\ref{thm:fulldisk}, it remains to apply the triangle inequality and to derive corresponding estimates for the error between the discrete solution and the projections defined in \eqref{eq:fullproj}.
 This is achieved by interpreting the latter as a solution of a perturbed discrete problem, and then using stability of the discrete problem.